jruwaard/aph_ema_handbook/docs/study-design.md

 other aspects of the study design.

-## Who are the study participants?
+## Who are the Study Participants?

 Given the experimental nature of EMA, studies are often piloted in healthy or sub-clinical populations.
 This is a recommended first step, to test the